at-aaims/HPG-MxP/README.md

 # High Performance Generalized minimal residual - Mixed-Precision (HPG-MxP) Benchmark

-Ichitaro Yamazaki, Jennifer Loe, Christian Glusa, Sivasankaran Rajamanickam, Piotr Luszczek, and Jack Dongarra
+The [original implementation](https://github.com/hpg-mxp/hpg-mxp) is written by Ichitaro Yamazaki, Jennifer Loe, Christian Glusa, Sivasankaran Rajamanickam, Piotr Luszczek, and Jack Dongarra.
+Please refer to that repository for documentation on the original implementation.

-This version is maintained by the National Center for Computational Sciences, Oak Ridge National Laboratory.
+This version is maintained by the National Center for Computational Sciences at Oak Ridge National Laboratory.

 ## Introduction